COVID-19 Research Grants Funder Statements

 COVID-19 grant extension allocation

 UKRI is distributing funding of up to £180 million to support research and technical staff whose projects have been disrupted.
 Universities and organisations are receiving COVID-19 allocations.
+See RES UKRI COVID-19 extension allocation pages for further details.

 Support for Students